 Simple-to-build heliostat couplings would represents a huge opportunity because:

 a) The heliostat mirror field is half the installation cost for building CSP electricity generation plants

-b) The mirror field constitutes almost all of the cost of heat generation and food processing installations for instance, for industrial heat needs and for solar power fields.
+b) The mirror field constitutes almost all of the cost of heat generation installations for instance, for industrial heat.

 (c) Compared to trying to "cost reduce" or redesign today's complex servo drives, developing simple mechanical mechanisms would be faster, considering simple linkage parts could be automatically fabricated to high tolerances from ordinary materials that have already been proven to survive a long time outdoors.